 They either play there, or sometimes move to any pavilion or area that opens up nearby.

 If you are driving Down Wells Drive.
 If it is happening, ou will see and/or hear them.

-Drum Circle Flash Mob seemed to have a better ring to it than the homeless drum circle.
+Drum Circle Flash Mob seemed to have a better ring to it.

 Good drumming, good music, & great vibes at Forest Park.
 Look for it along Wells Drive.